cinchapi/concourse/README.md

 This is version 0.5.0 of Concourse.

 ## Quickstart
 Let's assume we have the an array of JSON objects that describe NBA players.
-We can use Concourse to quickly insert the data and do some quick analysis.
-Notice that we don't have to declare a schema, create any structure or configure any indexes.
 ```python
 from concourse.concourse import *